samarqureshii/samarqureshii/README.md

 ### 👋 Hey there!

-🔭 I’m currently an incoming electrical engineering student with an interest in robotics and software development. <br />
+🔭 I’m an incoming engineering student with an interest in robotics and software development. <br />
-🌱 I’m working as a software programming instructor at Wiz Robotics. <br />
+🌱 I’m currently working as a software programming instructor. <br />
 📫 You can reach out to me at samarq713@gmail.com. <br />